SungwookLE/udacity_extended_kf/writeup.md

 - Line 165~172:
 if Radar data is coming, as i said above, the H_radar is non-linear function and needed to be linearize.
-Thus, tools.CalculateJacobian(ekf_.X_) is calculating jacobian at point x.
+Therefore tools.CalculateJacobian(ekf_.X_) is calculating jacobian at point x.
-And set the ekf_ matirx using ekf_.Init(), and call the **ekf_.UpdateEKF(measurement_pack.raw_measurements_)** Let's look at the UpdateEKF memeber in "kalman_filter.cpp". in line 81~115, px, py, vx, vy are converted to rho, phi, rho_dot. and phi set in range from **-pi to +pi.**
+And set the ekf_ matirx using ekf_.Init(), and call the **ekf_.UpdateEKF(measurement_pack.raw_measurements_)** Let's look at the UpdateEKF memeber in "kalman_filter.cpp". in line 81~115, px, py, vx, vy are converted to rho, phi, rho_dot. and phi set in range from **'-pi to +pi'**

-in line 117~121, kalman processing is implemented for radar processing..
+in line 117~121, kalman processing is implemented for radar processing.

 >>>	Eigen::MatrixXd S = H_ * P_ * H_.transpose() + R_; // 3x3
 >>>	Eigen::MatrixXd K = P_ * H_.transpose() * S.inverse(); // 4x4 * 4x3 * x 3x3 = 4x3